wapopartners/Fusion-Browser-Extension/README.md

 ## How To Use

+### Go to Chrome Web Store

+The submission is currently being reviewed.
+The link will be posted when approved.
+### Load unpacked

 1. In your Terminal, run `cd && git clone https://github.com/wapopartners/Fusion-Browser-Extension`
 2. `cd Fusion-Browser-Extension && npm i && npm run build`
 3. Go to your Chrome or Chromium-based browser (e.g., Brave) extension panel.
 Click the `Manage Extensions` button.